AlexandreKrantz/webdev-notes/comp303/m9/Concurrency in Java.md

     // handle the interrupt
 }
 ```

-- When a thread is interrupted, it does not necessarily stop immediately.
+- The program will poll the thread and react to the interrupted flag.
+	- If any thread is in sleeping or waiting state (i.e. sleep() or wait() is invoked), calling the interrupt() method on the thread, breaks out the sleeping or waiting state throwing `InterruptedException`.
+	- If the thread is not in the sleeping or waiting state, calling the interrupt() method performs normal behaviour and doesn't interrupt the thread but sets the interrupt flag to true.
 It's up to the thread to check its interrupted status periodically and decide how to handle the interrupt.
-Common ways to handle an interrupt include stopping the thread gracefully, cleaning up resources, and returning control to the caller.
+		- Common ways to handle an interrupt include stopping the thread gracefully, cleaning up resources, and returning control to the caller.
-	- Don't rely on the thread immediately stopping in your designs, or you might get concurrency bugs.
+- The thread doesn't stop straight away.
+Don't rely on the thread immediately stopping in your designs, or you might get concurrency bugs.

 ## Thread Safety
 - Ensure that shared variables or data structures are managed properly.